ed-ilyin/life-navigator/README.md

 ### F# source files

 The template only contains two F# source files: the project (.fsproj) and a source file (.fs) in `src` folder.

-## Where to go from here

-Check more [Fable samples](https://github.com/fable-compiler/samples-browser), use another template like `Fable.Template.Elmish.React` or `SAFE.Template`, and check the [awesome-fable](https://github.com/kunjee17/awesome-fable#-awesome-fable) for a curated list of resources provided by the community.